All Episodes

 Now, we're also joined, believe it or not, people have a different point of view.

-Uh, Professor, we appreciate it.
+We appreciate it.

 You're a diversity expert, professor, musician, author, debate, and you're here to discuss it.

-Um, what is your reaction to canceling these books?
+Okay, what is your reaction to canceling these books?

 Well, first of all, thanks for having me.

-And generally, I think that it's important that as a society, if we really want to make uh a society where everybody feels that they are included, we have to make sure that we're acknowledging the stories behind the stories we've been reading.
+And generally, I think that it's important that as a society, if we really want to make a society where everybody feels that they are included, we have to make sure that we're acknowledging the stories behind the stories we've been reading.

-Look, I grew up on Dr. Seuss, my kids have read Dr. Seuss, my kids downstairs watching one of the cartoons right now.
+My kids downstairs watching one of the cartoons right now.

-But we have to be honest in terms of acknowledging the racist history of somebody like a Dr. Seuss, and the fact of the matter is he's had a history of racist stories in his books, and even before he became a children's author.
+And the fact of the matter is, he's had a history of racist stories in his books and even before he became a children's author.

-Well, let me ask you a question.
+Let me ask you a question.

 Like Margaret Sanger, the founder of Planned Parenthood, you know that she believed in eugenics, correct?